tlwilliams895/gis-devops/docs/_sources/week04/project/index.rst.txt

 1. Build out a ``/api/report`` endpoint that accepts a POST containing Report JSON in the body.

-   * Store the Report created from JSON in PostGis
+   * Store the Report created from JSON in PostGIS
-   * Store the ReportDocument created from JSON in Elasticearch
+   * Store the ReportDocument created from JSON in Elasticsearch

 2. Show Zika report data for a certain date on a map via OpenLayers (reports grouped by state for a certain date)
 3. When a feature is clicked show the related report data (like in week 2 zika project)